virtual-cast/Zenject/README.md

 ## Register Mappings to the DI Container

 The core of a dependency injection framework is the DI container.
-In it's simplest form it's an object which contains a _registrations_ dictionary.
+In it's simplest form it's an object which contains a dictionary that holds all the _registrations_.
-In te next section we are going to cover the 'register a new mapping' part.
+In this section we are going to cover the 'register a new mapping' part.
 In Zenject it's called _binding_.
-As it creates a binding between an _absttraction_ to a _concrete type_.
+As it creates a binding between an _abstraction_ to a _concrete type_.

 ### Binding